nikhiljemili/Profit-Prediction-for-Food-Trucks/README.md

 'plotData.m' file:-
 Before starting on any task, it is often useful to understand the data by visualizing it.
 For this dataset, you can use a scatter plot to visualize the data, since it has only two properties to plot (profit and population).

+When we plot our data we get the following result:-
 ![image](https://user-images.githubusercontent.com/68648171/122887028-1b19e300-d35e-11eb-8634-1db4465564b3.png)